pkoshthi/get-accounts-service/GetAccountsService/Readme.txt

-(1) Run the AccountService as "Spring Boot App" in STS.
+(1) Run the GetAccountsService as "Spring Boot App" in STS.
 Ensure that the application is running on default Tomcat port 8080 by seeing the console.

 (2)	Access h2-console in browser using the below URL
 	http://localhost:8080/h2-console